ThatBoiWitZm/CyberPlayground-CyberGuardian/README.md

 Deploy the CTF platform on a cloud provider like AWS, Google Cloud, or Azure.
 Consider using Docker containers for easy deployment and scalability.

 Contributions:
-Invite the cybersecurity community to contribute challenges, improvements, and additional features to the platform.
+Inviting the cybersecurity community to contribute challenges, improvements, and additional features to the platform.

-Documentation:
-Include comprehensive documentation on how to set up the platform, create challenges, and contribute to the project.

 A CTF platform not only provides a fun and engaging environment for cybersecurity enthusiasts but also serves as a valuable educational resource for learning and honing practical skills.